Saturday, 9 February 2019

 Lift the sneck and draw the bar!

 The story which erupted in the 1980s or 1990s was that many people have been left with bruises, scratches, even bite marks in the vicinity of his burial place.
-One newspaper says that around 400 people have been attacked to varying degrees in the locality, with one person being knocked unconscious The most outlandish story is that of a homeless man who broke into the mausoleum in hope of finding secreted treasure there.
+One newspaper says that around 400 people have been attacked to varying degrees in the locality, with one person being knocked unconscious.
+The most outlandish story is that of a homeless man who, in 1999, broke into the mausoleum in hope of finding secreted treasure there.
 However the floor collapsed beneath him and he ended up in the less than pleasant surroundings of a plague pit.
 Whether this actually happened or not is uncertain.
-But, if Mackenzie is going to behave like this in his afterlife, he's certainly better off in Edinburgh than in Dundee.
+In 2003, two teenagers enter the mausoleum and broke into the coffin, then played with Mackenzie's skull.
+They were given probation.

 Another view of the mausoleum in Edinburgh.